 Explaining that he, along with other public officials, led a visit to the Hudson County Correctional Facility in Kearny yesterday, Vainieri indicated he spoke to over three dozen detainees who said they had no desire to be transferred to another facility.

 “Our facility is safe, modern, clean and professionally managed.
 The food is nutritious and includes protein.
 These detainees receive very good general medical treatment, including dental and vision care and substance abuse counseling (if needed),” he said in a statement, noting that these services are provided solely by federal funds.

 The board of chosen freeholders decided to continue a multi-million partnership with ICE, which has been on the books for decades, at last months meeting, although their agenda initially said the matter would be tabled.

 Hudson County Executive Tom DeGise told HCV that “we’ll stick to our guns on this one” 24 hours after the vote had taken place.

 The $22 million deal, which sources said is a net gain of about eight or nine million dollar for the county, allows immigrants to be detained at the Kearny facility.

 “It is up to all of us who oppose this President and his harsh, intolerant and discriminatory policies to do all that we can to treat them fairly.
-Turning our backs on them and sending them to another state would be foolish, damaging and in many cases – simply cruel.
+Turning our backs on them and sending them to another state would be foolish, damaging, and in many cases it’s simply cruel.
 Anyone who truly cares about these detainees must recognize this.”